Electric and magnetic waveguides in graphene: quantum and classical

 Then, the region of parameters satisfying these two inequalities for a particle trapped in region II, is shown in Fig.~\ref{fig1}.
 If $k>v_0$, then all the interval $(k-v_0< E< k)$ is positive.
 If $k<v_0$, a part of the interval $(k-v_0, k)$ is negative.

 \end{itemize}

-Thus, as mentioned above, any particle coming from the left is going to pass, or will be scattered, because there is a well and there are no obstacles, see Fig.~\ref{figA}, left and center.
+Thus, as mentioned above, any particle coming from the left is going to pass, or will be scattered, because there is a well and there are no obstacles to continue its trajectory, see Fig.~\ref{figA}, left and center.

 It is also possible that a classical particle be inside the well without enough energy to go out, which means that there can be bound states.
 This behaviour is represented in Fig.~\ref{figA} (right).
-The bound states belong to the regions of Fig.~\ref{fig1}.
-On the left it is shown the regions (in blue) of the $E$-$k$ plane, for a fixed well intensity $v_0$, where the particle motion is bounded (in the $x$ direction).
-The symmetry in the parameter $k$ of the vertical constant momentum is explicit.
-On the right the regions of the plane $E$-$v_0$ where the motion is bounded are also displayed in blue color.
+The bound states belong to the regions of Fig.~\ref{fig1}, which satisfy both inequalities (\ref{elect1}).
+On the left, these regions (in blue) of the $E$-$k$ plane, for a fixed well intensity $v_0$, are shown.
+The symmetry of these regions in the parameter $k$ (of the constant momentum) is explicit.
+On the right, the regions of the plane $E$-$v_0$, for a fixed $k$--value, where the motion is bounded are also displayed in blue color.
 In this graphic one can appreciate the symmetry under the change $(E,v_0) \to (-E,-v_0)$.
-The regions on the left and on the right correspond, respectively, to the two inequalities (\ref{elect1}).